 Overall, greater diversity within an organisation’s personnel creates effective teams, which ultimately leads to better business.

 Testament to the integral role women play in driving innovation and business success, is the part women have played within the world of tech.

 One such figure is Frances Elizabeth “Betty” Holberton, creator of the first multipurpose computer.

-During WWII a team of American women were given the job title ‘Computer’.
+During WWII, a team of American women earned the job title ‘Computer’.
 Their task was to manually calculate ballistics trajectories for the US Army.
-The project led to Holberton and four other women create what was the world’s first multipurpose computer.
-This revolutionary machine was programmed to make multiple calculations simultaneously.
+The project led to Holberton, and four other women create what was the world’s first multipurpose computer.
+This revolutionary machine was the first to make multiple calculations simultaneously.

 The computer invention that had come before Holberton’s creation was a single functioning machine that broke Enigma.

 Other truly inspirational female figures in tech are Katherine G Johnson, Dorothy Vaughan and Mary Jackson.
 These three black women defied all odds in the twentieth century.
 They played an integral role in launching the first man into space to orbit Earth.

-It was these ladies who calculated the data required to launch NASA’s first successful space mission.
-This was during a time when technology was not capable of making such complex calculations.
+These ladies calculated the data required to launch NASA’s first successful space mission.
+Quite an achievement during a time when technology was not capable of making such complex calculations.

 The achievements of women in leadership, business and industry over the decades, have been immense.
 It is therefore only right that on March 8, women worldwide will unite.
-International woman’s day recognises and celebrates the achievements of our female unsung heroes.
-In addition, they will highlight inequalities still affecting women in work and call for such disparities to be stamped out.
+International woman’s day recognises and celebrates the achievements of our unsung female heroes.
+Also, they will highlight inequalities still affecting women in work and call for the elimination of such disparities.